Tornado outbreak of May 6–10, 2024: Second tornado

-As the first EF2 tornado was approaching Tallahassee, a second even larger and longer-tracked EF2 tornado developed in Lake Talquin State Park in Leon County at 6:50 am EDT.
-It was the third of three simultaneous tornadoes in Leon County as an EF1 tornado was already ongoing to the south of this tornado.
-Along the beginning of its path, the tornado snapped numerous trees and a power pole at EF1 intensity as it moved east-southeastward.
-As it reached SR 20, the tornado made a sharp turn and began moving due east along the highway continuing to snap numerous trees as it moved through the Lake Talquin State Recreational Area.
+As the first EF2 tornado was approaching Tallahassee, a second, even larger and longer-tracked EF2 tornado developed in Lake Talquin State Park in Leon County at 6:50 am EDT.
+It was the third of three simultaneous tornadoes in Leon County, as an EF1 tornado was already ongoing to the south of this tornado.
+At the beginning of its path, the tornado snapped numerous trees and a power pole at EF1 intensity as it moved east-southeastward.
+As it reached SR 20, the tornado made a sharp turn and began moving due east along the highway, continuing to snap numerous trees as it moved through the Lake Talquin State Recreational Area.
 The tornado then veered back to the east-southeast away from SR 20 and impacted many subdivisions in the Norfleet neighborhood, leaving behind a large area of snapped trees.
 Turning back eastward and moving into the southern part of Tallahassee, the tornado crossed SR 263, continuing to snap dozens of trees along with wooden power poles.
 The tornado then began to move generally eastward through neighborhoods in the southwest part of the city, snapping and uprooting countless trees, snapping power poles, damaging an elementary school, and inflicting roof damage to homes, outbuildings, and other structures.
 Some homes were damaged by fallen trees as well.
 Around this time, a swath of damaging 100 mph straight-line winds developed just south of this tornado.
 This area of destructive winds would continue to parallel this tornado until it dissipated.
-The tornado then moved through the Florida A&M University campus producing widespread EF1 tree damage with two university buildings also being damaged.
+The tornado then moved through the Florida A&M University campus, producing widespread EF1 tree damage, with two university buildings also being damaged.
 Power poles and lines were taken down by fallen trees as well.
-The tornado reached its peak width in this area and a much larger area of EF0 shingle damage to homes and businesses was noted as it crossed SR 363.
+The tornado reached its peak width in this area, and a much larger area of EF0 shingle damage to homes and businesses was noted as it crossed SR 363.
 The first Tallahassee tornado then merged with this tornado as it moved over the Capital City Country Club, and this tornado became the dominant tornadic circulation as it continued through Tallahassee.
 After leaving the golf course, the tornado reached low-end EF2 intensity as it impacted the Indian Head Acres subdivisions, snapping trees at about 75 ft above the ground.
 Fallen trees also damaged homes, power poles, and power lines.
 The tornado continued eastward, causing EF1 tree damage throughout several subdivisions as it crossed US 319 and exited Tallahassee.
 After crossing CR 2195 east of Tallahassee, the tornado weakened to EF0 intensity uprooting a few trees along US 27 as it crossed into Jefferson County before dissipating at 7:14 am EDT.

 Along its 24-minute journey, the tornado traveled 27.22 mi and reached a peak width of 1400 yd.
 The tornado killed two people and caused $92.1 million in damage.